StockRake.com is sale at @SideProjectors

 Tips for Life After FIRE:

-Remember, FIRE isn’t about quitting life — it’s about redefining it.
+FIRE isn’t about quitting life.
+It’s about redesigning it.

 ⚠️ Common FIRE Mistakes to Avoid